Like Father Like Daughter, And Yes, She's Cured AIDS Too

 In the following days, Xave read her client’s medical report, a requirement for anyone seeking treatment at Dr. Sebi’s Office.
 The reports served as evidence that clients who tested positive for a disease were eventually healed after taking Dr. Sebi’s herbal compounds.
 The process is demonstrated in the book Seven Days in Usha Village: A Conversation with Dr. Sebi.
 On pages 100-105, Dr. Sebi shares anonymous before and after diagnostic sheets of his AIDS clients.

 Xave emphasized the importance of a firsthand view of these diagnoses.
 She said, “This is to protect me and my family.
-You absolutely have to 100% get the paperwork and we have to actually see it with your name because we don’t want you to say oh, I took Dr. Sebi’s products and I’m healed now.
+You absolutely have to 100 percent get the paperwork and we have to actually see it with your name because we don’t want you to say oh, I took Dr. Sebi’s products and I’m healed now.
 And then later on you get sick because it wasn’t fully gone.
 Now it’s left in the body and people are thinking ok, well his products didn’t work.
 So that was something I actually came up with to make sure to protect us, and of course that individual that’s saying they feel so good.”

 She carried her keen business sense to Next Generation Herbal Products, where she continues to create compounds with the same herbs she used for more than 14 years at Dr. Sebi’s Office.
 Her products include a children’s line.